 \section{Introduction}

-Hardware acceleration is a major driving force in the recent advent of artificial intelligence (AI).
-Virtually all large-scale AI models rely on hardware accelerated training via Tensor Processing Units (TPUs), Graphics Processing Units (GPUs), or Field-Programmable Gate Arrays (FPGAs).
+Hardware acceleration is a major driving force in the recent advent of artificial intelligence~(AI).
+Virtually all large-scale AI models rely on hardware accelerated training via Tensor Processing Units~(TPUs), Graphics Processing Units~(GPUs), or Field-Programmable Gate Arrays~(FPGAs).
 A key ingredient of these accelerators is parallelism---a large computation is split into smaller pieces, solved via multiple compute units.
 Clearly, each compute unit must read its inputs from memory.
 However, memory bandwidth is limited.
 Hence, to achieve a large level of parallelism, the input that each compute unit needs must be as small as possible.
-To this end, model parameters with limited precision, e.g., 16-bit, 8-bit, or even smaller, are considered and special training procedures are employed to directly train models with low-precision parameters \cite{ChoukrounKYK19}.
+To this end, model parameters with limited precision, e.g., 16-bit, 8-bit, or even smaller, are considered and special training procedures are employed to directly train models with low-precision parameters~\cite{ChoukrounKYK19}.
 AI accelerators usually rely on parallel implementations of basic linear algebra routines.
 There is, however, a multitude of AI problems whose inherent computational complexity does not stem from linear algebra operations.
-Examples include clustering \cite{AloiseDHP09}, probabilistic inference \cite{ErmonGSS13}, or feature selection \cite{brown09a}.
-At the core of these tasks lies a combinatorial optimization (CO) problem.
-As of today, solving such CO problems in AI is out of reach for high-dimensional instances.
-However, analog devices \cite{yamamoto2020coherent,mohseni2022ising,mastiyage2023mean}, ASICs \cite{matsubara2020digital}, FPGAs \cite{mucke2019learning,kagawa2020fully}, and quantum computers \cite{albash2018adiabatic} have recently made promising progress when it comes to solving CO problems.
+Examples include clustering~\cite{AloiseDHP09}, probabilistic inference~\cite{ErmonGSS13}, or feature selection~\cite{brown09a}.
+At the core of these tasks lies a combinatorial optimization~(CO) problem.
+As of today, solving such ML-related CO problems exactly is out of reach for high-dimensional instances.
+However, analog devices~\cite{yamamoto2020coherent,mohseni2022ising,mastiyage2023mean}, ASICs~\cite{matsubara2020digital}, FPGAs~\cite{mucke2019learning,kagawa2020fully}, and quantum computers~\cite{albash2018adiabatic} have recently made promising progress when it comes to solving CO problems.
 In particular, we consider Quadratic Unconstrained Binary Optimization~(\QUBO)~\cite{punnen2022quadratic} and equivalent Ising problems